wandb/docs/docs/guides/launch/getting-started.md

 description: Getting started guide for W&B Launch.
 ---

-# Quickstart
+# Getting started

 Follow this guide to get started using W&B Launch.
 This guide will walk you through the setup of the fundamental components of a launch workflow: a **job**, **launch queue**, and **launch queue**.

-* A **job** is a reusable blueprint for configuring and executing a step of your ML workflow.
-Jobs can be automatically captured from your workloads when your track those workloads with W&B. In this guide will create and then launch a job that trains a neural network.

-* A **launch queue** is a place where you can submit your jobs for execution on a particular compute resource.
-For example, you might create separate launch queues for submitting jobs that should be run on specific GPU server, or a particular kubernetes cluster.
-The queue we will create in this guide will be used to submit jobs that will run on your machine via Docker.

-* A **launch agent** is a long-running process that polls on one or more launch queues and executes the jobs that it pops from the queue.
-A launch agent can be started with the `wandb launch-agent` command and is capable on launching jobs onto a multitude of compute platforms, including docker, kubernetes, sagemaker, and more.
-In this example, you will run a launch agent that will pop jobs from your queue and execute them on its local host using Docker.
+Specifically, you will create a job that trains a neural network, create a launch queue that will be used to submit jobs for execution on your local machine, and then create a launch agent that will poll on the queue and execute the jobs that it pops from the queue with Docker.
 ## Before you get started
 Before you get started, ensure you [enable the W&B Launch UI](./intro.md#how-to-get-started) and install Docker on the machine where you will run your launch agent.

-See the [Docker documentation](https://docs.docker.com/get-docker/) for more information on how to install Docker, and make sure the docker daemon is running on your machine before you proceed.
+See the [Docker documentation](https://docs.docker.com/get-docker/) for more information on how to install Docker, and make sure the docker daemon is running on your machine before you proceed.s

 ## Create a job